shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 ## However

-Due to security safeguards in different browsers, it is not possible to set cookies for another domain (let's say domain B), while you are a web page running in domain A.
+Due to security safeguards in different browsers, it is not possible to reliably get and set cookies for another domain (let's say domain B), while you are a web page running in domain A.

 If you are using a web page to perform the _Stylist single sign-on_ process, then you will have to do a little bit of extra legwork, so the process described above becomes:

-- Collect the stylist's credentials and supply them to Shortcuts for validation.
-This can be done by issuing a request as shown in [stylist-single-signon.js](./js/src/stylist-single-signon.js), the relevant call is:
+- Collect the stylist's credentials and supply them via a _self-hosted server_ to Shortcuts for validation.
+(We have provided an example implementation of such a server in NodeJS for you at [server.js](./js/src/server.js), but you can implement a this server in almost any technology).
+The authentication is done by issuing a request as shown in [stylist-single-signon.js](./js/src/stylist-single-signon.js), the relevant call is:
 ~~~ javascript